Less Is More: Fast and Accurate Reasoning with Cross-Head Unified Sparse Attention: Experiments

 \subsection{Efficiency Evaluation}

-To evaluate the practical efficiency gains of \Sys, we implement customized kernels optimized for GQA-based models and conduct average decoding latency measurements on reasoning tasks.
-Our evaluation uses LLama-3.1-8B~\citep{llama3-1} (as a reference to the evaluated Qwen3-8B with the same parameter size and attention mechanism GQA) deployed on a single NVIDIA RTX A5000 GPU, comparing the efficiency-accuracy trade-offs among \Sys, TidalDecode, and Full Attention within a unified system built on FlashInfer~\citep{flashinfer}.
-The token index aggregation stage illustrated in \Cref{fig:arch} is implemented using PyTorch primitives.
+To evaluate the practical efficiency gains of \Sys, we implement customized kernels on top of the state-of-the-art attention kernel library FlashInfer ~\citep{flashinfer} for GQA-based models.
+We conduct end-to-end time-between-token (TBT) and kernel-level latency analysis under practical serving setups and report the results in~\Cref{fig:efficiency}.
+Our evaluation uses DeepSeek-R1-Distill-LLama-8B~\citep{llama3-1, deepseekai2025deepseekr1incentivizingreasoningcapability} on one 80GB NVIDIA A100 GPU.

-As demonstrated in \Cref{fig:e2e_curve}, even if TidalDecode is an efficient selection-based approach that only performs a two-time top-k selection for each decoding step, \Sys consistently outperforms TidalDecode in all token budget configurations, achieving substantially higher accuracy while maintaining faster average decoding speeds.
+\if 0 As demonstrated in \Cref{fig:e2e_curve}, even if TidalDecode is an efficient selection-based approach that only performs a two-time top-k selection for each decoding step, \Sys consistently outperforms TidalDecode in all token budget configurations, achieving substantially higher accuracy while maintaining faster average decoding speeds.
 Notably, \Sys delivers near-lossless performance (73.75 vs. 74.48 full attention baseline) using only a 2K token budget with a $1.10\times$ speed-up over full attention.
 In contrast, TidalDecode achieves merely 53.33 accuracy under identical constraints.
 In \Cref{tab:gen_len}, even with a token budget of 6K, TidalDecode obtains a lower accuracy and generates 15.9K tokens.
 Meanwhile, \Sys achieves a $1.06\times$ average decoding speedup and $7\%$ shorter generation length, which contributes to a $1.13\times$ end-to-end speedup compared to TidalDecode.
-This demonstrates \Sys's superior ability to maintain reasoning quality while delivering meaningful computational savings.
+This demonstrates \Sys's superior ability to maintain reasoning quality while delivering meaningful computational savings. \fi \if 0 As shown in \Cref{fig:e2e_fix_seqlen_curve}, \Sys achieves consistently stronger scalability than TidalDecode across all token budgets and context lengths.
+While TidalDecode already reduces overhead by performing a lightweight two-stage top-$k$ selection, it still maintains separate head-level subsets that limit its efficiency.
+By contrast, \Sys’s unified selection allows fewer tokens to be loaded and shared across heads, reducing redundancy and yielding more robust speedups.
+Notably, at higher budgets (e.g., 6K tokens), \Sys surpasses TidalDecode while maintaining substantially fewer generated tokens. \fi